nabeelvalley/docs/src/content/docs/aws/cdk-lambda-api-local.md

   // define directory for code to be used
   code: lambda.Code.fromAsset('./lambdas'),
   // define the name of the file and handler function
-  handler: 'hello.handler'
+  handler: 'hello.handler',
 })
 ```

 > Note, avoid running the above command using `npm run sdk ...` as it will lead to the `template.yaml` file including the `npm` log which is not what we want

 # Create API